Sernior/fairness/README.md

 ## Use Cases

-Priority-based synchronization mechanisms provide a valuable tool for scenarios where traditional, non-priority-based synchronization mechanisms may not be sufficient.
-Here are some use-cases where a priority-based synchronization mechanism is preferred:
+While the primary cause of priority based locks are often associated with the concept of starvation and a way to avoid it, they can provide a valuable tool for scenarios where traditional, non-priority-based synchronization mechanisms may not be sufficient.
+Here are some use-cases where a priority-based synchronization mechanism could be preferred:

 **Real-time Systems**:
 	In real-time systems, tasks have strict timing requirements.
-Priority-based synchronization ensures that high-priority tasks are executed without delay, allowing critical functions like safety-critical control systems or healthcare devices to meet their deadlines.
+Priority-based synchronization could be used that high-priority tasks are executed without delay, allowing critical functions like safety-critical control systems or healthcare devices to meet their deadlines.

 **Resource Allocation**:
-	In resource allocation scenarios where different processes or threads compete for resources (e.g., memory, CPU time), a priority-based mechanism can allocate resources to high-priority tasks, ensuring that critical processes get the resources they need promptly.
+	In resource allocation scenarios where different processes or threads compete for resources (e.g., memory, CPU time), a priority-based mechanism can allocate resources to high-priority tasks, could be used to ensure that get the resources they need promptly.

-**Multimedia Processing**:
-	In multimedia processing applications (e.g., video streaming), ensuring a seamless user experience is essential.
-Priority-based synchronization can prioritize processing tasks for the currently displayed frame over background tasks, minimizing frame drops or lags.

-**Multi-User Environments**:
-	In multi-user environments, such as database systems, a priority-based mechanism can give high-priority to queries or transactions that are more time-sensitive, ensuring responsiveness for users' immediate needs.

 **Energy Management**:
 	In battery-powered devices like smartphones, laptops, or IoT devices, priority-based synchronization can help in efficiently managing power by giving priority to background tasks when resources are scarce, and conserving energy during low-priority tasks.